-7 Shaving Soap Bars for a Smooth, Sustainable Shave
+7 Shaving Soap Bars For A Smooth, Sustainable Shave

-EcoRoots’s Organic Shaving Soap Bar
+EcoRoots’ Organic Shaving Soap Bar

 EcoRoots’ business ethos is rooted in zero waste practices.